 You can approach Student Support and Wellbeing for help with Specific Learning Difficulties (SpLD) such as Dyslexia; to discuss academic adjustments for temporary or permanent disabilities or chronic conditions; or advice and support with mental health concerns.

 Have you tried Mindfulness before?
-Whether you are a seasoned meditator or a total novice, the Mindfulness drop-in sessions are a safe space to join online with other students and have a chat.
+Whether you are a seasoned meditator or a total novice, the Mindfulness drop-in sessions are a safe space to join either online at 1pm or in person at 5pm with other students and have a chat.
 Each session includes a guided meditation from Lorraine Millard, a mindfulness teacher at Kent.
 Some weeks will have a ‘theme’ such as ‘How to Use Mindfulness To Cope with Stress’.

 Did you know there is a community garden in Parkwood on the Canterbury campus?
 It's a place where students can learn new skills, meet new people and take part in an outdoor activity with great physical and mental health benefits.
 The Kent Community Oasis Garden (KentCOG) is a partnership project run by the University of Kent and Mind in Bexley and East Kent.